 In education and research, good network connectivity is essential.
 In this programme, SURF is working to improve fixed and wireless network connectivity.
 To do so, we are using pioneering techniques, with a focus on capacity, simplicity of access and flexibility.
 The new network architecture must deliver at least better security, privacy, scalability and integration.

 In the Connecting Infrastructures programme, we are working on various innovation projects with the aim of improving the fixed and wireless networks.

 In order to meet users' current and future requirements, we are working on a state-of-the-art, open, programmable network which offers a high degree of reliability and continuity.
 The new network is also more flexible: changes can be implemented more easily and faster, and it is easier to develop new functionality and services.
 In 2017, we are working on further developing the fixed network, specifically the implementation of a new optical layer.
 Through the Research on Networks programme, we collaborate with network researchers to research new network technologies.
 In addition, we are exploring the possibilities of network function virtualisation (NFV) with the institutions.

 We are working on a flexible and integrated wireless network infrastructure with which users can gain seamless, reliable and secure access to all the facilities offered by the fixed network.
 This includes a stable and reliable Wi-Fi network for institutions and a scalable, accessible Wi-Fi solution for city centres and campuses.
 In 2017, as part of this component, we are investigating the possibilities of Wi-Fi calling and location-based services.

 Since we are updating the fixed network infrastructure, institutions will have access in future to new network services, and users will be able to use services for their education and research in a more flexible way.

-As for the wireless network, institutions will benefit from new applications such as the Internet of Things and Wi-Fi calling mentioned above, and the provider-independent E-SIM.
+As for the wireless network, institutions will benefit from new applications such as the Internet of Things, Wi-Fi calling, and the provider-independent E-SIM.